RRambo/Noise-meter-server/README.md

-# Kindergarten Sound Monitoring API
+# Kindergarten Sound Meter

-A RESTful API backend for monitoring sound levels in kindergarten rooms.
+For now, the code in this repo is a RESTful API backend for monitoring sound levels in kindergarten rooms.
 Built with Go and SQLite.

-## Project Overview

 This system supports an IoT device (Arduino with sound sensor) that measures noise levels in kindergarten rooms.
 When sound exceeds a threshold, data is sent to the server for logging and analysis.